f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

 <h3>11.
 Save traces in memory</h3>

 While in memory mode (see E.13 next) use this button to save the bank of traces in memory (50 last traces) to file.
-A file dialog will open to let you choose the file name and locaion.
+A file dialog will open to let you choose the file name and location.
 By default the file extension is `.trcm`.

 <h3>12.
 Load traces into memory</h3>